yutongfeng1/DH110/assignment01/A01-Heuristic Evaluation.md

 ## Assignment01: Heuristic Evaluation

 ### Project description:
 During the COVID19 pandemic, many families have been struggling due to financial difficulties, plagued with medical bills and risk of unemployment.
 Through a brief navigation of the Arizona State Government websites, I found that help and resources are too hard to find.
-Online services and applications are already limited enough; when hidden in menu options or designed in hidden corners where users will likely not see, the design blocks families from the assistance that they need and deserve.
-For this class, I would be interested in creating a portal for families, where all government documents, applications, services, and benefits can be managed in one space.
+Online services and applications are already limited; when hidden in menu options and designed in hidden corners with unintuitive interactions, the design blocks families from the assistance that they need.

+I am interested in creating a portal for families, where all government documents, applications, services, and benefits can be managed in one space.
+By evaluating the UI/UX design of two government websites that entail such services, I will be able to collect inspiration and reference points for my own design.

 ### Severity Ratings in Heuristic Evaluation by [Nielson Norman Group](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/)
 | Rating | Description |